Punta Gorda Airport (Florida): Airline service

 Airline service operated at PGD in the 1970s, but it declined in the early 1980s in the aftermath of the Airline Deregulation Act of 1978.
 Florida Airlines operated flights from PGD to Tampa International Airport and Fort Myers (Page Field) from 1970 to 1976.
 Pompano Airways began flights from PGD to Fort Lauderdale-Hollywood International Airport in 1981 but the service was discontinued after less than a year.
 Provincetown-Boston Airlines (PBA) operated service between PGD and Tampa International Airport in the early 1980s on Douglas DC-3 and Cessna 402 aircraft.
 PBA discontinued service to PGD in 1985, which was the last commercial service at PGD for the next two decades.

 Passenger service resumed at PGD in 2007.
 Skybus Airlines and DayJet began flights at the airport.
 Skybus ceased operations on April 5, 2008, and DayJet on September 19, 2008.
 A new passenger terminal, named the Bailey Terminal, opened in 2007 replacing a structure that had been destroyed by Hurricane Charley.

-Airline service resumed on November 22, 2008, when low-cost carrier Direct Air began twice weekly service to 10 cities in the eastern U.S. On December 2, 2008, low-cost airline Allegiant Air also announced it would open a new focus city at PGD and began McDonnell Douglas MD-80 flights to Greenville, South Carolina and Knoxville, Tennessee on March 5, 2009.
-A third airline, Vision Airlines also commenced weekly flights to Northwest Florida Regional Airport, collocated with Eglin Air Force Base (VPS) in Fort Walton Beach, on March 25, 2011.
-Vision then offered through ticketing for flights from Punta Gorda to Atlanta, Savannah, and Asheville via connections at the airline's Destin/Fort Walton Beach hub.
-Vision no longer has a hub at Destin/Fort Walton Beach.

 The airport built a control tower in 2012 to accommodate additional commercial passenger service.